ulee929/us_census_full/README.md

 |RMSE |0.38| 0.25|

 ## Model Validation
-I evaluated the logistic regression and gradient boosting with SMOTE models on the unseen data.
+I evaluated the logistic regression and gradient boosting with SMOTE models on the unseen data (i.e., census_income_test).

 **Model Results**